 Upon moving from Sydney to the Hunter Valley several years ago, it was a series of serendipitous events that led me to work at Tyrrell’s.

-I now live in Newcastle with my husband and son.
+I now live in Newcastle with my husband and two children.
 I thoroughly enjoy travelling to my ‘office’ in the vineyards, working for one of Australia's great family owned wine companies.

 My interest in wine was sparked after leaving my teaching career in a small mid-west American town and moving here to the beautiful Hunter Valley with my husband.
 Coming from such a vastly different climate, I was instantly captivated by the beauty and culture of the region.